The Beauty of National Parks of Slovakia

 River Hornad created passes, canyons, valleys, and waterfalls.
 The longest canyon tour is Prielom Hornadu.

 On our hikes with clients, we often do lunch pick nicks in this beautiful park.
-The fresh rolls, baguettes, different cheeses, from farmer’s markets vegetable.
+The fresh rolls, baguettes, different cheeses, from farmer’s markets vegetables.
 It tastes so good 😉

-Spruce forests cover 90 percent of the area and from animals, the most common are deers, boars, lynxes, bears, and wolves.
+Spruce forests cover 90 percent of the area and from animals, the most common are deers, bears, lynxes, bears, and wolves.
 In this park, there is the highest density of butterflies in Slovakia.